CUBRID/cubrid-manual/en/admin/admin_utils.rst

                           Start_waiting_at = Wed Feb 3 14:45:14 2016
                           Wait_for_secs = -1

-Granted_mode refers to the mode of the obtained lock, and Blocked_mode refers to the mode of the blocked lock.
-Starting_waiting_at refers to the time at which the lock was requested, and Wait_for_secs refers to the waiting time of the lock.
-The value of Wait_for_secs is determined by lock_timeout, a system parameter.
+*Granted_mode* refers to the mode of the obtained lock, and *Blocked_mode* refers to the mode of the blocked lock. *Starting_waiting_at refers* to the time at which the lock was requested, and *Wait_for_secs* refers to the waiting time of the lock.
+The value of *Wait_for_secs* is determined by **lock_timeout**, a system parameter.

-When the object type is a class (table), Nsubgranules is displayed, which is the sum of the record locks and the key locks obtained by a specific transaction in the table.
+When the object type is a class (table), *Nsubgranules* is displayed, which is the sum of the record locks and the key locks obtained by a specific transaction in the table.

 ::